Sidekiq Middleware for Job Prioritization

 Correlate queue depth alerts with routing decisions.
 Sudden spikes in critical depth often indicate misconfigured tier thresholds.
 Align middleware telemetry with broader Backend Frameworks & Worker Scaling monitoring strategies.

-# OpenTelemetry/StatsD Instrumentation Snippet
+# StatsD Instrumentation Snippet

 class TelemetryMiddleware